lufinkey/pseuplex/README.md

 Ensure *Enable local network discovery (GDM)* and *Enable Relay* are both unchecked, and then save the changes to your server's network settings.

-At this point, your plex server might not show up on *app.plex.tv* until you start pseuplex, but you should still be able to access it via direct ip.
+At this point, your plex server might not show up on *app.plex.tv* until you start pseuplex, but you should still be able to access it via its local ip.

 ### Local Access